Zeeland and the United States

 Immigrants from Zeeland

-In the 19th and 20th centuries, many Zeelanders emigrated to America.
+In the 19th and 20th centuries, many people emigrated from Zeeland to America.
 They were mainly farmers, artisans and labourers in search of a better life.
 They often started their own business or farm overseas.
 There were very good transport connections with the Great Lakes Region where many settled (in the states of Michigan, Wisconsin and Illinois).
-Many Zeelanders also ended up in Iowa.
+Many also ended up in Iowa.
 There is even a town in Michigan called Zeeland.
 It was founded by a group of immigrants from Zeeland who sought religious independence in the US.

 Trade and industry